Where Will CrowdStrike Stock Be in 3 Years?

 *Stock Advisor returns as of March 8, 2023

-Leo Sun has positions in CrowdStrike.
+Bradley Guichard has positions in CrowdStrike and Microsoft.
 The Motley Fool has positions in and recommends CrowdStrike and Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.